International Piano Series

 Interval

-Mishka Rushdie Momen studied with Dame Imogen Cooper in London and with Sir András Schiff at Kronberg Academy.
-She has appeared across the USA and Europe, her last season’s recitals including Wigmore Hall, Aldeburgh Festival and the Re-opening Festival of New York’s Frick Collection.
+Mishka Rushdie Momen studied with Dame Imogen Cooper and with Sir András Schiff.
+She has appeared across the USA and Europe, last season’s recitals including Wigmore Hall, Aldeburgh Festival and the re-opening of the Frick Collection, New York.

-Tonight, her programme focuses on Beethoven’s piano sonatas, from one of the earliest to the very last.
+Her programme includes three Beethoven piano sonatas, from very early to late.
 She starts in the chronological middle with the lovely ‘Moonlight’ sonata.
-Its catchy name was added later: Beethoven himself subtitled the sonata ‘Quasi una fantasia’ and it is a kind of fantasy, opening with a blissfully dreamy adagio, much used by film directors.
+The catchy name was added by others: Beethoven himself subtitled the sonata ‘Quasi una fantasia’ and it is a kind of fantasy, opening with a dreamy adagio, the melody building to an aching sadness and mystery.